Whatever Happened To Amber After Shark Tank?

 Amber was laughed out of the Shark Tank

-Bill Shuey and Kyle Byrd entered the "Shark Tank" seeking $200,000 in exchange for 20% of Amber.
+Shuey and Byrd were seeking $200,000 in exchange for 20% of Amber.
 The device — elegantly designed and slightly larger than a household toaster — could house up to seven devices, all of which would protected behind individual plates of glass as they charged via protruding chords.
 To use Amber, patrons would simply register a thumbprint upon storing their phone.
-They would not be charged for the service, while venue owners paid $150 a month (or a one-time payment of $2,000).
+They wouldn't be charged for the service, while venue owners paid $150 a month (or a one-time payment of $2,000).

-Though the pitch was direct if a bit unexciting, the mood quickly started to shift after the entrepreneurs revealed they were currently "pre-revenue," eliciting some snide chuckles from the panel.
-Robert Herjavec began the feeding frenzy by pointing out how unreliable even the most expensive fingerprint scanners were, which Mark Cuban continued to point out as Byrd and Shuey would insist their target customers would come from relatively unsanitary venues such as bars or music festivals.
-Once it came out that the Amber device cost $1,000 to manufacture, the pitch essentially devolved into an open-mic roast of the product.
+Unfortunately, when the entrepreneurs revealed they were currently "pre-revenue," the panel began to chuckle.
+Robert Herjavec began the feeding frenzy by pointing out how unreliable even the most expensive fingerprint scanners were, which Mark Cuban also pointed out as Byrd and Shuey explained their target customers would come from unsanitary venues such as bars or music festivals.
+Once it came out that the Amber device cost $1,000 to manufacture, the pitch devolved into an open-mic roast of the product.

 Each Shark went out in turn, citing the product's lack of necessity, lamentable margins, and that their competitors were already installing charging stations in public areas for free just for the advertising space.
-Though most tried to be gracious, Kevin O'Leary said with a smile "I hate this so much, it's incredible."
+Though most tried to be gracious, Kevin O'Leary said with a smile, "I hate this so much, it's incredible."
 As Shuey and Byrd walked out of the Tank, the investors couldn't hold back their amusement.
-"I think that was the shortest pitch," smirked Lori Greiner, who bowed out due to her involvement with a competing product.
+"I think that was the shortest pitch," smirked Lori Greiner.
 O'Leary exclaimed in response, "It's the worst pitch!"

 Amber's light flickered out